section-engineering-education/engineering-education/content/articles/an-introduction-to-defi/index.md

 - Customers have no privacy to the service provider
 - User data are stored in opaque databases and applications

-Decentralized Finance subsequently utilize blockchain technology to solve the centralized authority problem in traditional finance towards decentralizing control and operation.
+Decentralized Finance, subsequently, utilizes blockchain technology to solve the centralized authority problem in traditional finance, towards decentralizing control and operation.

 We can define DeFi by examining the following factors:
 - Custody & Settlement